verimsu/Akis-Dataset/README.md

 # Akis-Dataset

 This repository provides the test dataset used in the paper "Automatic Transcription of Ottoman Documents Using Deep Learning".
-It contains line segments images of Ottoman documents along with their corresponding transcriptions.
+It contains line segment images of Ottoman documents along with their corresponding transcriptions.

 ## Dataset overview